I Ate And Worked Out Like Taylor Swift For A Week

 1 p.m. — In a 2012 interview with Bon Appétit, Swift said that her biggest food revelation was learning how to grill.
 “I love to make burgers, grilled chicken with different marinades, garlic green beans, carrots and broccoli,” she said.

-I personally could live off nothing but chicken (although I’m trying to cut back on meat, to be more eco-conscious), so this past weekend I prepped some grilled chicken.
-I attempted to marinade it using a recipe that calls for ingredients such as red wine vinegar, soy sauce, and parsley.
+I personally could live off nothing but chicken (although I’m trying to cut back on meat, to be more eco-conscious), so this past weekend I marinated some in red wine vinegar and soy sauce, then grilled it.
 Today I brought it in for my lunch, along with a side of Brussels sprouts.

 I bought the ingredients for this lunch from Trader Joe’s a little over a week ago.
 I spent $67.26 on that grocery shopping trip, which is a little high for me (too bad I’m only borrowing T. Swift’s diet, and not her wallet); usually I spend about $40 a week.